Johnny Sexton sees profits rise at management company

 Accounts show profits of €245,875 for the 12 months until the end of September 2018

-Johnny Sexton - who turned 34 last month - is currently training with the Irish rugby squad as they prepare for a tilt at the upcoming World Cup in Japan
+Johnny Sexton - who turned 34 last month - is currently training with the Irish rugby squad as they prepare for a tilt at the upcoming World Cup in Japan.
+Photograph: Inpho

-Accumulated profits at the management company owned by Irish rugby player, Johnny Sexton last year rose to €1.84 million.
+Accumulated profits at the management company owned by Ireland and Leinster rugby player Johnny Sexton rose last year to €1.84 million.

 Sexton’s JAS Management and Promotions Ltd recorded profits of €245,875 in the 12 months to the end of September 30th last.
 It represents an eight fold increase on the modest profits of €28,719 recorded in 2017.

-Sexton sits on the board of the firm with his wife, Laura and aggregate pay to directors last year decreased from €150,864 to €114,587.
+Sexton is a member of the board of the company with his wife Laura and aggregate pay to directors last year decreased from €150,864 to €114,587.

-Sexton - who turned 34 last month - is currently training with the Irish rugby squad as they prepare for a tilt at the upcoming World Cup in Japan.
+Sexton, who turned 34 last month, is currently training with the Irish rugby squad as they prepare for a tilt at the upcoming Rugby World Cup in Japan.

-Sexton set up his company in 2010 and is one of a number of rugby players with their own management companies to handle earnings from commercial ventures such as sponsorships and image rights.
+Sexton set up his corporate entity in 2010 and is one of a number of rugby players with their own management companies to handle earnings from commercial ventures such as sponsorships and image rights.

-Currently, Sexton’s off-field commercial deals are being guided by Conor Ridge’s Horizon Sports.
+Sexton’s off-field commercial deals are currently handled by Conor Ridge’s Horizon Sports.